centreon/centreon-documentation/en/releases/introduction.md

 Take a look at the [dedicated section](../monitoring/discovery/hosts-discovery.html) to know how to launch your first discovery job\!

-To know everything about changes, have a look to
-[the release note](centreon-commercial-extensions.html#centreon-auto-discovery-release-notes)
+To know everything about these changes, have a look at [the release note](centreon-commercial-extensions.html#centreon-auto-discovery-release-notes)

 ## A stronger Open Source core framework